thriveweb/great-start-elc/content/pages/parents-family-checklist.md

       Have you contacted Centrelink/myGov to obtain information and update your information? (including authorising your child’s attendance in the mygov app or via telephone)?
+  - cell1: >-
+      Have you been informed of the centre’s rating and assessment status and our quality improvement plan?
+  - cell1: Have you been introduced to educators?
+  - cell1: Enrolment Form and Direct Debit Authority Form completed?
 downloadBanner:
   file: ''
   preview: /images/uploads/family-checklist.jpg